ibm-cloud-docs/hs-crypto/prepare-management-utilities.md

 Perform step 2 to step 4 by using the [OpenSSL command-line tool](https://wiki.openssl.org/index.php/Binaries){: external}.
 {: tip}

-1. Download the following files from [GitHub](https://github.com/IBM-Cloud/hpcs-management-utilities/releases){: external} to the same directory where you store the `cloudtke.bin` file:
+1. Download the latest version of following files from [GitHub](https://github.com/IBM-Cloud/hpcs-management-utilities/releases){: external} to the same directory where you store the `cloudtke.bin` file:
   * `cloudtke.sig`: The signed cryptographic hash of `cloudtke.bin` (SHA-256).
   * `digicert_cert.pem`: An intermediate code signing certificate to prove the Management Utilities signing certificate.
   * `signing_cert.pem`: The signing certificate of the Management Utilities.